Haliburton Campus (HSTA)

 Designed to deliver exceptional arts programming while showcasing innovative, green architecture and construction, the campus is home to the renowned Haliburton School of The Arts, a leader in providing unique arts programming in Canada.
 We offer the Visual and Creative Arts diploma, full-time or part-time, ten intensive art certificates and over 350 art courses in our summer program.

-The campus also offers intensive, compressed certificates in Sustainable Renovations and Sustainable Building Design and Construction.
-During these programs, students design and build or renovate a completely sustainable facility in partnership with a selected client.
+The campus also offers intensive, compressed certificates in Sustainable Building Design and Construction.
+During this program, students design and build or renovate a completely sustainable facility in partnership with a selected client.

 Part of the Fleming College vision is to provide community access to higher education.
 The Haliburton campus serves the local community through Continuing Education, Academic Upgrading and Education Ontario.
 And each year Horticulture apprentices from across the province are trained here as well.